manakpandey/reacmchain/README.md

 npm install
 npm start
 ```
-* In the localhost address, Metamask will be activated and the dashboard for factory will be loaded.
+* In the localhost address, Metamask will be activated and the dashboard for factory will be loaded. ( It creates a factory user automatically when run for the first time. )

 * To access multiple accounts use the private keys from the Ganache application for different contract addresses and import those accounts.

-# Developers
+# Contributers

 * [Akshita Saini](https://www.linkedin.com/in/akshita-saini-0782a61a1)

 * [Harshal Shree](https://www.linkedin.com/in/harshal-shree)